product-gals/product-gals/README.md

 Open to Senior PM roles + fractional engagements

 *Focused on:*
 PLG, activation/growth, or early-stage SaaS.
-Special interest will be taken in the travel or fitness space regardless of stage.
+Special interest will be taken to the travel, voice AI, or fitness space regardless of stage.

 *Location preferences:*
 Open to work with companies remotely and on site/hybrid (depending on needs and the role).